 - Call out discrimination when you see it and ask questions when you suspect it

-- Offer to mentor or sponsor someone
+- Mentor or sponsor someone

 - Share details about good initiatives you’ve seen